Destruction of country houses in 20th-century Britain: 1882 and 1900 Ancient Monument and Amendment Acts

 Blytheswood House, Renfrew, Scotland, a neoclassical mansion designed by James Gillespie Graham, was the seat of the Lords Blythswood, and was demolished in 1935.

-The Ancient Monuments Consolidation and Amendment Act 1913 was the first Act which had the aim of deliberately preserving ancient monuments built since prehistoric times.
+The Ancient Monuments Consolidation and Amendment Act 1913 was the first act which had the aim of deliberately preserving ancient monuments built since prehistoric times.
 The act clearly defined a monument as "Any structure or erection other than one in ecclesiastical use."
-Furthermore, the Act compelled the owner of any monument on the list to notify the newly formed Ancient Monuments Board of any proposed alterations, including demolition.
+Furthermore, the act compelled the owner of any monument on the list to notify the newly formed Ancient Monuments Board of any proposed alterations, including demolition.
 The board then had the authority, if minded, to recommend that Parliament place a preservation order on a building, regardless of the owner's wishes, and thus protect it.

-Like its predecessors, the 1913 Act deliberately omitted inclusion of inhabited buildings, whether they were castles or palaces.
-The catalyst for the 1913 Act had been the threat to Tattershall Castle, Lincolnshire.
+Like its predecessors, the 1913 act deliberately omitted inclusion of inhabited buildings, whether they were castles or palaces.
+The catalyst for the 1913 act had been the threat to Tattershall Castle, Lincolnshire.
 An American millionaire wished to purchase the uninhabited castle, and ship it to the US in its entirety.
 To frustrate the proposal, the castle had been purchased and restored by Lord Curzon and thus the export of Lord Cromwell's castle was prevented.
-The 1913 Act was an important step in highlighting the risk to the nation's many historic buildings.
-The Act also went further than its predecessors by decreeing that the public should have access to the monuments preserved at its expense.
+The 1913 act was an important step in highlighting the risk to the nation's many historic buildings.
+The act also went further than its predecessors by decreeing that the public should have access to the monuments preserved at its expense.

 While the catalogue of buildings worthy of preservation was to expand, it remained restrictive, and failed to prevent many of the early demolitions, including, in 1925, the export to the US of the near ruinous Agecroft Hall.
 This fine half-timbered example of Tudor domestic architecture, was shipped, complete with its timbers, wattle and daub, across the Atlantic.
-In 1929 Virginia House was also bought, disassembled and shipped across the Atlantic.
+In 1929 Priory House, Warwick was also bought, disassembled and shipped across the Atlantic.

-In 1931, the Ancient Monuments Consolidation and Amendment Act 1913 was amended to restrict development in an area surrounding an ancient monument.
+The Ancient Monuments Consolidation and Amendment Act 1913 was amended by the Ancient Monuments Act 1931 to restrict development in an area surrounding an ancient monument.
 The scope of buildings included was also widened to include "any building, structure or other work, above or below the surface".
-However, the Act still excluded inhabited buildings.
+However, the act still excluded inhabited buildings.
 Had it included them, much that was destroyed before World War II could have been saved.